 Your grip is your only connection to the club, making it the steering wheel for your shots.
 While it might feel weird at first, a good grip makes everything else easier.

 First, we’ll start in a neutral position.
-If you are a right handed student your left hand should act as your “steering wheel”.
+If you are a right-handed player, your left hand should act as your “steering wheel”.
 When you place your left hand on the club, you should be able to look down and see the first two knuckles.
-The V-shape formed by your thumb and index finger should point towards your right shoulder.
+The V-shape formed by your thumb and index finger should point toward your right shoulder.

 Next, bring in your right hand.
 Your top right-hand palm should cover your left thumb.
 For your bottom right fingers, many players find the interlock (where the right pinky finger links with the left index finger) or the overlap (where the right pinky rests on top of the left index finger) to be the most stable.
 Try both and see what feels most natural and secure.
 Don't squeeze the life out of the club, hold it with firm, secure pressure, but keep your arms and wrists relaxed.